jeel12393/Secret-Team-Project/README.md

 check file
 initialize seats < Reign
 initialize patron info
-phone # string to (xxx)xxx-xxxx format?? not sure if we need this
+phone # int to (xxx)xxx-xxxx format?? not sure if we need this